About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 You can customize your Cookie Monster cookies any way you’d like.
 Use different kinds of cookies like oatmeal or peanut butter cookies.
 You can also swap in white chocolate chips instead of semi-sweet.
 Here are some more ideas:

 - Crushed nuts – Pecans, almonds, hazelnuts, peanuts.

 - Dried fruit – Craisins, raisins, or currants.

 - Dark chocolate chunks

-Store your Cookie Monster cookies airtight on the counter for up to a week.
+- Counter: Store your Cookie Monster cookies airtight on the counter for up to 4 days.

 - 8 Oreo cookies

 - 4 chocolate chip cookies, store bought